StevenTammen/chrya.com/studies/porneia.md

 keeping track of your progress, trying to motivate yourself by statistics of success and failure, nor through fiddly filtering software, accountability partners, journaling, or anything else.
-All of these things make you think about "it", whatever "it" may be.
+All of these things make you think about "it," whatever "it" may be.
 This is madness -- like an alcoholic gurgling with vodka or someone who has quit smoking lighting a cigarette but "not inhaling."